VisLab/EEG-Pipelines/README.md

 By installation, we mean that these plugins are unzipped into the EEGLAB/plugin directory.
 You should add them to your MATLAB path by running eeglab, not by trying to add individual directories to your path.
+We recommend that you always use the latest versions of the plugins.

 ### Additional setup
 You will also need go download eye-catch from https://github.com/bigdelys/eye-catch.
 Add this directory to your path as well.

-### Add the pipelines to your path by executing:
+For convenience we have provided a script to add the project to your MATLAB path:

     runEEGPipelineProjectPaths

+The script assumes that the EEG-pipelines repository and the eye-catch repository are installed at the same level under a common subdirectory.

 ## Data requirements and preparation